Survey results now live!

-Thank you for taking the annual Family-School Relationships Survey.
-Your feedback will provide insight that allows us to measure year-over-year trends for your school and the district to ensure we are best serving you and your child.
-Evaluating how well we are doing is central to living out our strengths and goals in our new strategic plan, ELEVATE, so we encourage you to provide valuable feedback on where we are succeeding and where we can improve.
+Results from the annual Family-School Relationships Survey are now live.
+The survey provides insights that allow us to measure year-over-year trends for your school and the district to ensure we are best serving you and your child.
+Evaluating how well we are doing is central to living out our strengths and goals in our strategic plan, ELEVATE.

 Winners of the Survey Competition!

-Winners were in two categories: highest percentage of families taking the survey per school community; and highest percentage of growth between number of families taking the survey for a particular school last year versus this year.
+Winners were in two categories: highest percentage of families taking the survey per school community; and highest percentage of growth from last year to this year.

-- Overall winner for highest percentage of families taking the survey: McElwain
+Overall winner for highest percentage of families taking the survey: Coyote Ridge

-- Overall winner for highest growth of amount of survey takers from last year to this year: Federal Heights
+Overall winner for highest growth of amount of survey takers from last year to this year: Silver Creek